galaxyproject/training-material/topics/galaxy-data-manipulation/tutorials/upload-rules/tutorial.md

 ![UniProt table screenshot](../../images/rules/uniprot_url.png)

-Lets describe how to turn these accession IDs into URLs.
+In order to make this data useful for the Rule Builder, we need to turn these accessoin IDs into URLs.

 > ### {% icon hands_on %} Hands-on: Turn Uniprot Accession IDs into URLs
 >